Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Passive systems and pH realizations

-via Lyapunov's theorem \cite{LanT85}, guarantees that the uncontrolled system $\dot x=\bA x$ is \emph{stable}, i.e., $\bA$ has all eigenvalues in the closed left half plane and those on the imaginary axis are semisimple, while passivity is encoded in the solvability of the full matrix inequality~(\ref{LMIcond}).
-If the inequality (\ref{lyain}) is strict, then the system is \emph{asymptotically stable}, i.e., all eigenvalues of $\bA$ are in the open left half plane, and \emph{strictly passive}, i.e., also the dissipation inequality (\ref{DissipIneq}) is strict, see \cite{KotA10} for a detailed analysis.
+and via Lyapunov's theorem \cite{LanT85}, this guarantees in turn that the unforced system $\dot \bx=\bA \bx$ is \emph{stable}, i.e., $\bA$ has all eigenvalues in the closed left half plane and those on the imaginary axis are semisimple; if the inequality (\ref{lyain}) is strict, then the system is \emph{asymptotically stable}, i.e., all eigenvalues of $\bA$ are in the open left half plane.
+Passivity is encoded in the solvability of the full matrix inequality~(\ref{LMIcond}); \emph{strict passivity} occurs when the inequality is strict, i.e., if the dissipation inequality (\ref{DissipIneq}) is strict, see \cite{KotA10} for a detailed analysis.